 Sanity, Madness and the Family

-This book was written by two British psychiatrists, Laing and Esterson, in the late 1950s.
+This book was written by two British psychiatrists, Laing and Esterson, in 1964.
 It's based on interviews with families where one member has been identified as schizophrenic.
 Their aim is to show that the experiences of people with a diagnosis of schizophrenia are intelligible, in the context of their family relationships.
 The interviews they conducted with family members show how confusing such relationships can be.
 It's a fascinating book, and relevant today.

 An interesting read – Mikhail Bakhtin